This is how much your degree will earn you in 10 years

 A report has found that too many prospective students are being sold a 'false dream' when it comes to the degrees they enrol onto.

-The report, produced by centre-right think tank Onward, said 40% of undergraduates are doing degrees which, after five years, lead to median earnings which fall below the loan repayment threshold of £25,000.
+The report, produced by centre-right think tank Onward, said 40% of undergraduates are doing degrees which, after five years, lead to median earnings which fall below what was the loan repayment threshold at the time (£25,000 – it's now £27,725).

 Now ministers are being urged to cull places on these courses and increase the number of spots available on technical courses (which often have better employment rates and earnings potential).